reiss-josh/CamelUp_Unity/README.md

 *   performs roll animation
 *   Gamemaster.cs calls "rollDie()" to roll a new die
 *   Gamemaster.cs calls "returnDice()" to return all dice to the pyramid
+*	contains a list of dice called diceList which knows where all the dice are
 ```
 ```
 Scripts/Struple.cs